Air Fryer Banana Bread in a Mini Loaf Pan

 How to Make Air Fryer Banana Bread in a Mini Loaf Pan

-Preheat the air fryer to 320°F. Lightly grease the mini loaf pan and, if possible, line it with a strip of parchment paper for easy lifting.
-A parchment sling is particularly useful if the pan is narrow or if you want to remove the loaf cleanly after cooling.
+Preheat the air fryer to 320°F. Lightly grease the mini loaf pan and, if possible, line it with a strip of parchment paper so the bread can be lifted out easily after baking.
+A parchment sling is especially helpful if the pan is narrow or if you want a cleaner release once the loaf has cooled.

 In a medium bowl, mash the bananas until mostly smooth.
-A few small lumps are fine.
-Whisk in the melted butter, brown sugar, egg, and vanilla extract until the mixture looks glossy and combined.
+A few small lumps are perfectly fine and often add a little character to the finished loaf.
+Whisk in the melted butter, brown sugar, egg, and vanilla until the mixture is glossy and well combined.

-At this stage, the batter should smell distinctly of banana and brown sugar.
-That is the point at which you know the loaf is on the right track.
+At this stage, the batter should smell rich, sweet, and unmistakably banana-forward.
+That fragrance is one of the best signs that you are on the right track.

-If you are using nuts or chocolate chips, fold them in at the end.
+If you are adding walnuts, pecans, or chocolate chips, fold them in at the end.

 Spoon the batter into the prepared pan, filling it about two-thirds to three-quarters full.
-If your pan has multiple mini cavities, divide the batter evenly.
+This gives the loaf enough room to rise without overflowing.
+If you are using a pan with multiple mini cavities, divide the batter evenly.

-A mini loaf pan baking setup works best when the batter has room to rise without spilling over.
-If you add too much, the loaf may dome aggressively and bake unevenly.
+A mini loaf pan baking setup works best when the batter has some space to expand.
+Overfilling can cause the top to dome too much or bake unevenly.

 - A toothpick inserted into the center comes out with a few moist crumbs